Skip to content

 • max-file-size: Maximum size of a single log file, in MB

-• max-log-length: Maximum length of a single log entry; parts exceeding this will be truncated
+• max-log-length: Maximum length of a single log entry, excess parts will be truncated

 • max-string-length: Maximum recording length for string fields